-Next decide how long you would like the main span of the bridge to be.
+Decide how long you would like the main span of the bridge to be.
+If you are keeping the bridge the full length please ignore steps 4, 5 and 10.

-Step 4 - Cut down part 4 by scoring and snapping the plastic along the etch line.
+Step 4 - Cut part 4 in two places down the etch line.
 It is important that you cut a section out of the middle rather than just shortening the bridge at one end, as the spacing of the tabs are different at the ends.
 Where you cut will depend how long you want the main span of the bridge to be.
-Remove and discard the middle section.

-Step 5 - Cut parts 1a and 1b to correspond with the cuts you have just made to part 4 remembering that the length of the floor span (part 4) extends to the middle of the curved section, not just to the length of the straight part of the sides (part 1).
+made to part 4 remembering that the length of the floor span (part 4) extends to the middle of the curved section, not just to the length of the straight part of the sides (part 1).
 Again, discard the middle section.